nextgenthemes/advanced-responsive-video-embedder/README.md

 ### Why are my videos not filling their container? ###

 You are most likely use `align`, this plugin has a option for limiting video with with alignment.
-If you want your videos to fill their containers then you should not use the `align=left/right/center` shortcode attribute or the `arve[align]=` URL parameter.
+If you want your videos to fill their containers then you should not use the `align` shortcode attribute.
 This assumes that you left the 'Video Maximal Width' field on the options page empty (default + recommended)

 ### Can you add a video provider? ###